 Study for GMAT in 3 Months

-A systematic GMAT study plan plays vital part in helping you achieve a high score in GMAT.
-A multitude of preparation courses are available which help to prepare for the all important GMAT.
+A systematic plan plays a vital part in helping you achieve a high score in GMAT.
+A multitude of preparation courses are available which help to prepare for this all important exam.
 Some courses can help to prepare in a few weeks while others may take a few months.
 While many candidates opt to join a course for preparation, some prefer to self study for the GMAT.
-On an average, it requires about 3 months to prepare for GMAT considering about 20 hours of study in a week.
-Before beginning the preparation for GMAT, it is necessary to formulate a GMAT study plan according to the hours you can dedicate to the study.
-For a 3 month preparation for the GMAT, it is imperative that you can set aside at least 2 hours on weekdays and more on the weekends.
+On an average, it requires about 3 months to prepare considering about 20 hours of study in a week.
+Before beginning the preparation, it is necessary to formulate a study plan according to the hours you can dedicate to the study.
+For a 3 month preparation, it is imperative that you set aside at least 2 hours on weekdays and more on the weekends.

 - GMAT test pattern: